mxashlynn/CuteSV/Documentation/DerivingTestCases.md

 39. The entire set of Parquet ExampleData can be successfully deserialized.
 40. The entire set of Parquet ExampleData can be successfully serialized.
-    - No data on disc is changed when tests 39 and 40 are performed in sequence.
+    - No data on disc is changed when tests 39 and 40 are performed in sequence and also in isolation from other operations.
+In other words, serialization and deserialization do not themselves alter data.